-Trauma's such as car accidents, sports injuries, and other trauma can cause the upper cervical spine to dislodge and lock out of its normal range of motion.
-Because the upper neck houses the brain-stem, vertebral arteries and other vital centers to the bodies function, injury can cause health problems.
-The head weighs 10-12 pounds , the atlas (c-1) weighs 2 ounces.
+Trauma such as car accidents, sports injuries, and other trauma can cause the upper cervical spine to dislodge and lockout of its normal range of motion.
+Because the upper neck houses the brain-stem, vertebral arteries, and other vital centers to the body's function, injury can cause health problems.
+The head weighs 10-12 pounds, the atlas (c-1) weighs 2 ounces.
 The upper neck is the weakest link because of this anatomical relationship.
 It is susceptible to injury.

 Blair Upper Cervical Doctors are trained to locate, and correct subluxations (spinal misalignments in the neck that interfere with the bodies function).
 Neurological tests are performed that determine whether or not the patient has an upper neck subluxation.

 Once it is determined a subluxation exists, then a precise set of x-rays are taken to determine how your atlas(c-1) or axis(c-2) has misaligned at the joint.
 Since the bones in the spine meet at joint surfaces and these joint surfaces are mirror images of one another, the doctor can determine exactly how much you have misaligned and what direction.

 After this information is determined a precise gentle correction is made to restore normal function.
 Each week that passes that the adjustment is holding allows for healing.
 To learn more about the procedure you can click this link.

 - Mayo Clinic - Myoclonic Seizures